Images are for illustrative purposes only

 These include rheumatoid arthritis, osteoarthritis and gout, as well as sprains and strains, back pain, soft tissue injuries and migraines.
 Diclofenac is also used to treat ankylosing spondylitis, which is a condition causing inflammation of the spine.

 Diclofenac is available on prescription, and you must have been prescribed Diclofenac before you can order it.
 Diclofenac plasters and gel are available from your pharmacist.
 It's also possible to buy Diclofenac online through an online doctor or pharmacy.

 Diclofenac is known by several brand names - Fenactol, Econac, Dicloflex and Voltarol.
-You can read the patient information leaflet for Diclofenac here.
+For more information about Diclofenac, read the patient information leaflet.

 Diclofenac is one of a group of medicines called non-steroidal anti-inflammatory medicines.
 It works by inhibiting a particular type of hormone that causes pain and inflammation.
 Therefore, the sensation of pain and inflammation is reduced or eliminated.

 Diclofenac usually takes 20 to 30 minutes to work if it is taken as tablets.
 Suppositories usually take several hours to work.

 Diclofenac is also manufactured as a gel, for administration on the skin.
 This usually takes up to two days to become effective.

 Diclofenac can be taken by most people, including most adults and some children.